5 Signs You Should Become a Dental Assistant

 A key to any dental assistant job description is to be able to help put folks at ease and ensure they have a positive experience in the office.

-2. Job security and satisfaction are important to you: The dental industry is ready for you!
-The U.S. Bureau of Labor statistics projects a nearly 24 percent growth over the next 10 years, which means your dental assistant training is in-demand.
+: The dental industry is ready for you!
+The U.S. Bureau of Labor statistics projects a nearly 24 percent growth over the next 10 years,

 That means you'll be interacting and teaching a diverse group of backgrounds and ages how to maintain their teeth, gums, and mouths for years to come.

 4. You find work-life balance attractive:

 There's nothing wrong with a 9-5 job.
 In fact, it's what most current dental professional enjoy most about their jobs.
 The flexibility, regularly scheduled hours and team-based offices mean you can make a difference at the office and at home.